 Here’s what to look for in a full-featured IDX website:

 - Quick home search: A simple home search that can be prominently displayed on all pages.
 This gives visitors an easy way to do a search from any page on your website.
 For example, you may display the quick search at the top of the home page, then in a side column on other pages.

 - Personal search accounts: Visitors to your website should be able to create their own search accounts that allow them to save searches and favorite listings.
 In addition, the system should send automatic email listing updates when homes hit the market that meet their search criteria.

 - Flexible lead capture: People will create a personal search account because it saves them time, making it one of the best ways to capture leads on a real estate agent website.
 A flexible lead capture feature will let you choose when a visitor must register.
 If you ask for registration too soon, you may lose the prospect.
 If you don’t require registration at all, you’re not taking advantage of an important marketing opportunity.

 - Custom searches: You can impress your visitors by making searching easy with custom searches.
 Good IDX solutions allow you to create custom searches based on criteria such as neighborhoods, price ranges and more.

 4. Customer Relationship Management (CRM)

 Converting leads to clients requires time and effort.
 It’s also much more effective if you have an automated tool to support your ongoing marketing efforts.
 Incorporating CRM into your website makes sense because you can gather all leads in one place.
-Leads from your real estate website and IDX will automatically be entered into the CRM system.
+Leads from your real estate website and IDX will automatically be entered into the CRM software for real estate & its system.
 Leads from other sources can be entered manually if necessary.